Radiation pressure: Radiation pressure perturbations

 Solar radiation pressure is a source of orbital perturbations.
 It significantly affects the orbits and trajectories of small bodies including all spacecraft.
+For example, solar radiation pressure on the sun shield of the James Webb Telescope creates a torque, which is counteracted by its reaction wheels.
+This causes the wheels to accumulate angular momentum, which is dumped periodically by firing thrusters.

 Solar radiation pressure affects bodies throughout much of the Solar System.
 Small bodies are more affected than large ones because of their lower mass relative to their surface area.
 Spacecraft are affected along with natural bodies (comets, asteroids, dust grains, gas molecules).

 The radiation pressure results in forces and torques on the bodies that can change their translational and rotational motions.
 Translational changes affect the orbits of the bodies.
 Rotational rates may increase or decrease.
 Loosely aggregated bodies may break apart under high rotation rates.
 Dust grains can either leave the Solar System or spiral into the Sun.

 A whole body is typically composed of numerous surfaces that have different orientations on the body.
 The facets may be flat or curved.
 They will have different areas.
 They may have optical properties differing from other aspects.

 At any particular time, some facets are exposed to the Sun, and some are in shadow.
 Each surface exposed to the Sun is reflecting, absorbing, and emitting radiation.
 Facets in shadow are emitting radiation.
 The summation of pressures across all of the facets defines the net force and torque on the body.
 These can be calculated using the equations in the preceding sections.

 The Yarkovsky effect affects the translation of a small body.
 It results from a face leaving solar exposure being at a higher temperature than a face approaching solar exposure.
 The radiation emitted from the warmer face is more intense than that of the opposite face, resulting in a net force on the body that affects its motion.

 The YORP effect is a collection of effects expanding upon the earlier concept of the Yarkovsky effect, but of a similar nature.
 It affects the spin properties of bodies.